BrianBoitano/clone_hero_webm_downloader/README.md

 CloneHeroWebmDownloader_fuzzy_v2.bat
 ```

-A BAT launcher is useful for people who do not want to run Python from the command line directly.
+A BAT launcher is provided for those who do not want to run Python from the command line directly.
+I recommend running this script from the BAT launcher :)

-If you share this repo with less technical users, the BAT file is usually the easiest entry point.

 ---